How to Prepare for an Interview in Just 24 Hours (Guide for Tech Students)

 This way, when they ask:

-“What do you know about our company?”
+“What do you know about our company?”, you’ll answer confidently and stand out from others.

 Many freshers overthink HR questions.